What are therian vocals?

 Filter

-Manner: A bark is produced by a continuous stream of air.
-Linguistically, it resembles a "liquid," best described as R- and L- like sounds.
+Manner: A growl is produced by a continuous stream of air.
+Linguistically, it resembles a "liquid," where sound moves around the sides of the tongue.

 Try It